elliotekj/leven/README.md

 ## Benchmarks

-The benchmarks shows how many operations per second Leven can perform for two random strings of length `N` on my machine (Ryzen 7 / 16 Core / 32 GB).
+These benchmarks show how many operations per second Leven can perform for two random strings of length `N` on my machine (Ryzen 7 / 16 Core / 32 GB).

 | String Length | ops/sec |